aStudyingTurtle/redicat/README.md

 ### `bam2mtx`
 Converts barcoded BAMs into sparse AnnData matrices (per base, per barcode, strand-aware).
 Accepts precomputed site lists or can bootstrap one via `--two-pass`, which internally runs `bulk` with the same contour filters.
 Parallel chunk workers now stream their results through a bounded crossbeam channel into the AnnData writer, eliminating the previous end-of-run aggregation penalty and keeping memory bounded by the active chunk.

+**Recent Memory Optimizations (v0.3.1):**
+- **UMI String Interning**: Identical UMI sequences are now deduplicated in memory using `Arc<str>`, reducing memory usage by 50-70% for high-depth positions with redundant UMIs.
+- **Adaptive HashMap Sizing**: Hash maps for counts and UMI consensus now use dynamic capacity estimation based on whether a chunk contains high-depth positions, preventing over-allocation.
+- **Aggressive Triplet Spilling**: The in-memory triplet threshold has been reduced from 500K to 100K (with a chunk-size multiplier of 2× instead of 32×), ensuring more frequent disk flushes and lower peak memory usage.
+- **Enhanced Monitoring**: Each chunk now logs detailed statistics including position count, high-depth site count, and total weight, making it easier to identify memory-intensive workloads.

 Highlights:
 - TSV positions are filtered to canonical contigs unless `--allcontigs` is specified.
 - Depth/N/editing thresholds drop low-quality loci before matrix assembly, matching the first-pass `bulk` defaults.
 - `--two-pass` scouts sites with `bulk --max-depth 8000`, trimming runaway pileups before the heavy second pass.
 - Reader pools and chunk-aware parallelism keep pileups cache-friendly while chunk staging bounds memory.
 - Output matrices respect the density hint supplied via `--matrix-density`, and the streaming converter remaps cell/position indices on the fly before materialising CSR layers.
-- Info-level progress logs report chunk-level completion percentage and ETA so long runs stay observable.
+- Info-level progress logs report chunk-level completion percentage, detailed chunk statistics, and ETA so long runs stay observable.

 Option reference: